IFML-UT/GenAI-workshop23/README.md

-# GenAI-workshop23
+# Prospectives on Generative AI
+## A workshop hosted by IFML

-Generative AI Workshop at the University of Texas, Austin
+Nov 29-Dec 1, 2023 at the University of Texas, Austin

+---